 |Qantas||18 months with no activity, can extend with activity|

 |Qatar Airways||36 months from earning, can extend by paying a fee|

 |Singapore Airlines||36 months from earning, no way to extend|

 As you can see, these policies are all over the map.
-Some programs count any activity as eligible to extend the expiration date, while others don’t allow any extensions.
+Some programmes count any activity as eligible to extend the expiration date, while others don’t allow any extensions no matter what.
 The winners here?
-Delta SkyMiles and JetBlue TrueBlue.
-Both programs removed their expiration policies within the last several years, so you don’t need to worry about losing your account balances in either one.
+Delta SkyMiles, JetBlue TrueBlue, Virgin Atlantic, Southwest Rapid Rewards and United Airlines.
+These programmes make it easy not to worry about losing your account balances due to a pause in travel.

 |Best Western Rewards||No expiration|

 |Choice Privileges||18 months from last activity, can extend with activity|

 |Hilton||12 months from last activity, can extend with activity|